Composable Coresets for Constrained Determinant Maximization and Beyond: Introduction

-This already implies that $U$ is a composable coreset for determinant maximization in the with repetition setting, i.e., when the selected subset is allowed to be a multi-set.
-However, for the without repetition setting, we need to additionally ensure that $ (S\setminus \set*{v}) \cup \set*{u}$ is a proper subset, i.e., $u\not\in S\setminus \set*{v}.$ We apply the idea of peeling coreset, which was previously applied to construct robust coresets, i.e., coresets that can handle outliers \cite{agarwal2008robust, abbar2013diverse}.
+This already implies that $U$ forms a $d^{O(d)}$-composable coreset for determinant maximization in the with-repetition setting, i.e., when the selected subset is allowed to contain duplicate vectors.

+\textbf{The without-repetition setting.} The without-repetition case is more delicate, as we must ensure that $ (V_S\setminus \set*{v}) \cup \set*{u}$ is a proper subset, i.e., $u\not\in V_S\setminus \set*{v}.$ To handle this, we apply the idea of peeling coresets, previously used for constructing robust coresets that tolerate outliers \cite{agarwal2008robust, abbar2013diverse}.
 Our construction repeatedly peels away local optimum solutions from the input set, and takes the union of all the peeled local optimums to be the final coreset.
-By pigeon hole principle, this ensures that any given set $S$ who is not contained in the coreset must have no intersection with at least one of the peeled-away local optimums, thus we can replace an element of $S$ by an element inside this local optimum without creating a multiset.
+By the pigeon hole principle, for any set $V_S$ not fully contained in the final coreset, there exists at least one peeled-away local optimum that is disjoint from $V_S$.
+Consequently, we can replace an element of $V_S$ by an element inside this local optimum without creating a multiset.

-For determinant maximization under partition matroid constraint, our coreset construction is simple and intuitive when $k\leq d$: it is the union of the coresets for each part of the partition constraint.
-For $k\geq d,$ we obtain a coreset of size $kd$ and approximation factor $d^{O(d)}$ by letting the coreset to be the union of the peeling coresets for each part $P_i$ of the partition.

-For the laminar matroid constraint case, we apply the peeling coreset idea to ensure that for any subset $S$ satisfying the laminar constraint, there exists one peeled-away subset $U$ s.t. replacing an element of $S$ by an element of $ U$ will not violate the laminar constraint.
+\textbf{Partition and laminar constraints.} For determinant maximization under partition constraint, our coreset construction is simple and intuitive when $k\leq d$: we take the union of the coresets for each partition part.
+When $k\geq d,$ we construct a coreset of size $kd$ with approximation factor $d^{O(d)}$ by taking the union of the peeling coresets for each part of the partition.
+For the laminar matroid constraint case, we apply the peeling coreset idea to ensure that for any subset $V_S$ satisfying the laminar constraint, there exists one peeled-away subset $U$ s.t. replacing an element of $V_S$ by an element of $U$ will not violate the laminar constraint.

+\textbf{Strongly Rayleigh distributions.} The fixed-size determinantal point processes (DPP), a distribution over subsets $\binom{[n]}{k}$ defined by $\P{S}\propto \det(S),$ belongs to the class of {\em Strongly Rayleigh} distributions (see \cref{subsec:strongly Rayleigh} for details).
+All of our results readily extend to maximum a posteriori problems, i.e., find $\arg \max_S \mu(S)$ for any strongly Rayleigh objective functions $\mu(\cdot)$.
+This is because our proof relies only on an {\em exchange inequality} which is satisfied by all strongly Rayleigh distributions.
+Exchange inequalities offer a unifying framework for analyzing our coreset constructions across all settings.
+To the best of our knowledge, this is the first work to leverage exchange inequalities in the context of coreset construction.